xeroxIRC/xeroxIRC.github.io/connecting.md

 To connect to xeroxIRC, use **[xeroxirc.net](ircs://xeroxirc.net)**.
 Most of our servers are listening on ports 6667 and 6697 for SSL/TLS, with the exception of `tor.xeroxirc.net` where only SSL/TLS is available.

 **All servers have verified SSL certificates.** We recommend you use SSL/TLS at all times unless you have a good reason not to.
+You can view instructions on how to enable TLS/SSL [here](use-tls).

 The servers can be directly connected to using the following addresses: